poptart-cat-030/bcit-test2/README.md

 This folder will be used to store our ssh keys and config files

 ![[create-ssh-folder.png]]
-2. Run the following command in your terminal, replacing "your-user-name" with your Windows user name
+2. Run the following command in your terminal
-> Note: "ssh-keygen" is a tool that creates SSH key pairs.
-If you are using a MacOS or Windows device, you should already have this installed.
+> Note: Replace "your-user-name" with your Windows user name

 ```
 `ssh-keygen -t ed25519 -f C:\Users\your-user-name\.ssh\do-key -C "youremail@email.com"`
 ```
 What these commands mean:
+- ssh-keygen = a tool that creates SSH key pairs (you should already have this if you are using a MacOS or Windows device)
 - -t = type (the type of encryption used for the key)
 - -f = filename (specifying the name of the and its location)
 - -C = comment (the comment that will be attached to the key)